 Pitch: Simply describes movement up and down along the vertical axis from the front to the back of the drone.

 Roll: Is the rotation of the aircraft from front to back on a copter.
 Basically it refers to the movement of the drone forward, backward, left and right along a horizontal axis.

 Drone Glossary of Terms:

 2.4 Ghz Spread Spectrum: Ghz is short for gigahertz and describes the radio frequency rate used by a drone controller.
-The 2.4 gigahertz spread spectrum controllers have become the gold standard for drone RCs.
+The 2.4 gigahertz spread spectrum controllers have become the gold standard for low budget drones.
 Because the spread spectrum is “frequency agile,” it can “hop” to different frequencies to account for any atmospheric or other issues a drone pilot may experience, which means fewer crashes.

 808 Camera: This is a common term for a range of very small cameras, which are often sold as keychain cameras.
 They are extremely lightweight and are used by hobbyists in order to take pictures from a multi-rotor aircraft.